GoInterject/GoInterject.github.io/wApi/dot-net-api-setup.md

 ### The Repo

 The repo contains two code bases: the `interject.api` code and the `interject.data.api` code.
-The Interject.Api contains the code relating to the handling of Interject requests, formatting data, and returning responses to the Interject Addin.
+The Interject.Api contains the code relating to the handling of Interject requests, formatting data, and returning responses to the Interject Add-in.
 This package is available on Nuget, the central package repository.
 The code base is included in the repo for preview.

 The Interject.Data.Api contains the code relating to controllers and endpoints.
 The Interject.Api package is imported from Nuget into the Interject.Data.Api with the using statement: